Latest on Ukraine: Zelenskyy made a spring diplomatic offensive in Europe (May 15)

 Russia now has about 5,889 nuclear warheads, the Federation of American Scientists estimated in a report.
 It said some of the weapons are in storage headed for retirement but many are assigned for long- or shorter-range use.

 Britain hosted the Eurovision Song Contest on behalf of Ukraine, which won last year but could not host this time because of the ongoing war.
-Swedish singer Loreen won.
+(Swedish singer Loreen won.)
+There are reports the hometown of this year's Ukrainian act, Tvorchi, came under Russian missile attack moments before the band played for Eurovision in Liverpool, England.

 In-depth